We launched a Graveyard Photographic Project in February 2020 to capture a snapshot of our local history.

 The Graveyard Photographic Project will be available to researchers at our Family History Centre where they can view the photographs without travelling around the area and without needing to worry about weather conditions.

-How can you help?
+Can you still help?

 We are trying to create a snapshot of our Local History and we hope you will want to be part of it.

-We are seeking people willing to spend only a few hours to photograph nearby graveyards.
+We are still seeking people willing to spend only a few hours to photograph nearby graveyards.
 If you want to do more that would be great.

 We have now completed 215 Cemeteries, being 88% of the total.
 This is a fantastic result by our intrepid volunteers and we say thank you to them all.